milvus-io/milvus/docs/design_docs/milvus_proto.md

   // Not useful for now
   string db_name = 2;

-  // The collection name you want to load.
+  // The name of the collection which you want to load into cache.
 (Required) string collection_name = 3;
 }
 ```